 Ratios for these hubs are

-As the lowest ratio is 1:1, these hubs are especially suiable for small-sheel bicycles.
+As the lowest ratio is 1:1, these hubs are especially suitable for small-wheel bicycles.
 The 4-speed hubs use the common 3-lug sprockets.

 Sturmey-Archer introduced a new series of rotary-shifting 5-speed hubs as of late 2013; overall range 244%.
 Product page for the current 5-speed hubs:

-Note: the rotary-shifting 5-speed hubs take a sprocket with 6 slugs and a 50mm center hole, not the same as for most other internal-gear hubs.
+Note: the rotary-shifting 5-speed hubs take a sprocket with 6 lugs and a 50mm center hole, not the same as for most other internal-gear hubs.
 Fittings, 5-speed rotary-shifting hubs

 Sturmey-Archer's previous 5-speed hubs, with model names ending in (W) for "wide", use the common 3-lug sprocket, shift with a pullchain and have a wider range, as follows:

 The steps between the three middle gears of the (W) hubs are the same as for Sturmey-Archer three-speed hubs.
 The outer steps are narrower than the inner ones.
 That is desirable so that the step from the fourth gear to the top gear is not too large, but it reduces the step at the lower end of the range, not so desirable.